Learning-Based Estimation of Spatially Resolved Scatter Radiation Fields in Interventional Radiology: Materials and Methods

-The actual hyperparameters used for this and the extensions of this network, such as the frequencies of the frequency encoding, spherical harmonics degrees, model widths and feature fusing layers are reported in the results section as we determined them using hyperparameter tuning.
+The actual hyperparameters used for this and the extensions of this network, such as the frequencies of the frequency encoding, spherical harmonics degrees, model widths and feature fusion layers are reported in the results section as we determined them using hyperparameter tuning.
 Through all layers of the main path of this network, except for the last ones, we use SiLU activation functions.
 Only in the case of the output activation did we use different activation functions.
 For the fluence, we used a different activation function depending on the range of the fluence normalization.
-For the case of a normalization in \([0,1]\), we used a sigmoid \(\sigma\) activation function, while for a normalization in \([-1,1]\), we used a gradient conserving clamping \(\mathrm{clamp}_{\mathrm{GC}}\), with:
+For the case of a normalization in [0,1], we used a sigmoid activation function, while for a normalization in [-1,1], we used a gradient conserving clamping clamp, with: (sigma and clamping equation) For the gradient conserving clamping, the second term of the sum is executed detached from pytorchs autograd graph which results in a clamping that still has the original gradients attached.

-For the gradient conserving clamping, the second term of the sum is executed detached from pytorchs autograd graph which results in a clamping that still has the original gradients attached.
 For the local spectra, we use a simple histogram normalization \(\mathrm{norm}_{\mathrm{hist}}\) as the activation function, to guarantee normalized spectra for the losses.

 \ac{SRBFNet} was designed to be trained on the parameter space provided by \textbf{DS-01}.